dclay21/elite-qualifier/README.md

 Running main.py will start a conversation, initally asking the user for a name.

+IT'll then proceed to ask you some questions.

 Sometimes, ConvoBot's question will end with a parenthetical statement.
 Please choose one of these options to continue the conversation.
  - Ex: "Which of these sports do you like the most? (soccer, football, basketball, or volleyball?"
  - User response: soccer